mattt113/Character.java/README.md

 type "cheats" in console to use cheats cheats are:
-"list" lists all the things a ginven command can be used for "door" creates an exit to the specified room
+"list" lists all the things a given command can be used for "door" creates an exit to the specified room
 "make" makes the specified item
 "alterer" activates specified alterer.